maxzinkus/dnd-adventures/WizardTower-RoadToPhlan.md

     Carved into the rim is "Speak a name, to seek, to find, to see" A note is attached to the edge which reads:
     "Cross-planar use may lead to unintended side effects.
 No children."
     It's a scrying pool.
+Design comedic effects if misused.
-X - The players find a fountain glowing in soft slight.
+X - The players find a fountain glowing in soft light.
 Drinking from the fountain heals the
     players entirely.
 X - The players are sucked into an entirely dark room.
 The air smells of sulphur and brimstone.
     Suddenly, an eight-foot tall duck appears, igniting in flames.
 It's holding a flaming whip in a wing.